-- 5.1 The school's Education Officer (on behalf of the Director of Education & Cultural Services) will attend a formal meeting of the Parent Council to take account of the Parent Council's views prior to finalising a short-leet. - 5.2 The purpose of the meeting is to discuss the merits of the candidates based on the long-leet interview and to explain the decisions taken.
-The full list of applicants will be made available at the meeting with as much information as necessary to consider the composition of the short-leet. - 5.3 Following assessment against the criteria in the person specification and consultation with the Parent Council, 3 or in exceptional circumstances 4 candidates will be invited to short-leet interview.
-Unsuccessful long-leet candidates are given the opportunity to receive feedback on their interview performance at the conclusion of the appointment process, but will be informed that they will not progress to short-leet interview. - 5.4 Where there are fewer than 3 eligible candidates, the Depute Chief Executive may decide to re-advertise, but will consult with the particular school's Parent Council before making this decision. - 5.5 Following re-advertisement, if there are fewer than 4 eligible candidates, ALL candidates will be interviewed and the Parent Council will not be consulted.
+- 5.1 Human Resources will advise the Parent Council's Chairperson of any meeting to be called regarding selecting candidates for the post of Head Teacher or Depute Head Teacher. - 5.2 The school's Education Officer (on behalf of the Depute Chief Executive) will attend a formal meeting of the Parent Council to take account of the Parent Council's views after the long leet process and prior to finalising a short-leet. - 5.3 The purpose of the meeting is to discuss the merits of the candidates based on the long-leet interview and to explain the decisions taken.
+The full list of applicants will be made available at the meeting with as much information as necessary to discuss the composition of the short-leet. - 5.4 Following assessment against the criteria in the person specification and consultation with the Parent Council, 3 or in exceptional circumstances 4 candidates will be invited to short-leet interview.
+Unsuccessful long-leet candidates are given the opportunity to receive feedback on their interview performance and will be informed that they will not progress to short-leet interview.
+The Depute Chief Executive will determine the timing of this feedback, taking account of the particular circumstances of the recruitment process.